-The mission of IA is to enhance and protect organizational value by providing risk-based and objective assurance, advice, and insight.
+The purpose of IA is to enable Arch to thrive and confront challenges with confidence through IA providing independent, risk-based, objective assurance and advisory services designed to add value and improve ACGL's and its subsidiaries operations.
 IA helps the Company accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of governance, risk management, and control processes.